SenseiDeElite/agecord/README.md

 Encryption uses [age](https://github.com/FiloSottile/typage) (X25519 key agreement + ChaCha20-Poly1305), a modern and well-audited encryption format.
 Each message is also signed with an Ed25519 signature, which guarantees that a message could only have been sent by the person who owns that keypair — any tampering or forgery is flagged immediately.

-Your private key is stored encrypted on your device using [Argon2id + XChaCha20-Poly1305](https://github.com/paulmillr/awasm-noble).
+Your private key is stored encrypted at rest on your device using Argon2id + XChaCha20-Poly1305.
 It is never uploaded anywhere.

-Cryptographic operations utilize WebAssembly and follow RFCs whenever possible, making them secure and fast.

 **Wire format**

 Encrypted messages are sent as raw ciphertext, prefixed with `[age]` so the extension can identify them.
 Each message embeds a bindingId (to prevent cross-channel replay), the ciphertext, and an Ed25519 signature — all in a single self-contained string.
 Messages are encrypted to both the recipients and the sender, so both parties can read the conversation.

-**Key fingerprints**
+**🫆 Key fingerprints**

 Each contact's public key is displayed as a BLAKE3 (128-byte output) fingerprint.
 You can verify a contact's key out-of-band by comparing fingerprints with them directly.